-Neutron radiation is our next topic and it is probably the least publicized form of the four types of radiation I have discussed, and this is possibly because it is the rarest “common” kind.
-You will likely never encounter neutron radiation in your life as the only place that it regularly occurs is in the direct handling of nuclear fuels.
-This is because, outside of some very rare cases, neutron radiation only occurs when an atom undergoes fission either spontaneously or by design.
-A fission event releases one or more neutrons, which move very quickly and unlike alpha or beta radiation are uncharged and thus are not slowed down by simply passing nearby an atom, thus penetrate much farther into any given material.
+Now, a fission event releases generally one to five neutrons, which move very quickly and unlike alpha or beta radiation are uncharged and thus are not slowed down by simply passing nearby an atom, thus penetrate much farther into any given material.
 This means that sources of neutron radiation require specific shielding to protect people or delicate equipment from exposure.
 In nuclear reactors and other places that use neutron sources for scientific purposes, this shielding usually takes the form of thick walls of concrete and thick panes of special composition glass.

 This ability to multiply the amount of radiation is almost unique to neutron radiation and is actually the basis for creating power from nuclear reactors.
-By controlling how the neutrons break apart other specific atoms and the rate at which this happens, a specific amount of heat can be created and used to generate power.
+By controlling how the neutrons break apart other specific atoms and the rate at which this happens, a specific amount of heat (very important that it stay a specific amount of heat) can be created and used to generate power.
 Unfortunately, a downside of this ability is that sometimes the neutrons get absorbed by materials that do not split and help create energy but instead turn into different elements that only decay via alpha or beta radiation.
-This is how low-level nuclear waste is created, materials that have been exposed to neutron radiation and have become slightly, but not harmfully radioactive themselves.
+This is how low-level and mid-level nuclear waste are created.
+Materials that have been exposed to neutron radiation and have become slightly to moderately radioactive themselves.

 Now not everything that gets exposed to neutron radiation becomes radioactive and not even everything that Can become radioactive will turn out so.
-If you are interested in learning how this process happens and what can be done to minimize it I encourage you to look up “Neutron Absorption Cross-Section” by whatever method you find most enjoyable (read more about it here).
+If you are interested in learning how this process happens and what can be done to minimize it I encourage you to look up “Neutron Absorption Cross-Section” by whatever method you find most enjoyable (Or stay on my site and read more about it here).

 If you are a bit confused that I don’t seem to be downplaying the risks of neutron radiation like I did with alpha and beta radiation, it is because I am not.
 Neutron radiation is inherently dangerous, however, the dangers can be mitigated very simply.
 We must still respect it and the dangers it poses, the same way that we do for hazardous chemicals or other matters of workplace safety.